obrienrobert/cpe_tasks/README.md

 5. Learn by doing: take on a smaller or easier issue such as a bug fix

 ### 4. Deployment
+> _what considerations do you give as to how the app is deployed_

+The type of application is an important factor here.
+I.e. is it container based, or file based?
+Some common considerations would be:
+1. Who is deploying the application (what team etc.)
+2. Is there a deployment strategy in place to help minimise downtime
+3. What a processes are in place (CI/CI or release gating) for deploying the application
+4. How are rollbacks handled if one is required

+> _and does this effect how you write your code or documentation?_

+Yes, as the deployment method could be affect the application process depending on how it is implemented:

+1. If the code comprises connections to databases/external resources, these need to be taken into consideration if the deployment strategy closes these connections (using retries for example)
+2. The application code should be able to handle both rollbacks and upgrades using the deployment method
+3. The application should take the method of deployment into account and be developed in a manner that supports it.
+E.g. blue/green deployments
+4. If the deployment method doesn't support zero downtime, this might require end-users to log back into and authenticate with the application. which should be documented, and end-users notified

 ### 5. Troubleshooting

+Assuming nothing has changed on my end:

+> _What things would you ask the server admin to check_
+1. That the password to the server I am connecting to was not rotated/changed
+2. There is no ongoing maintenance on the server
+3. My public key exists on the server

+> _what information would you provide to them_
+1. The details of the server I am attempting to connect to
+2. The error received when trying to connection.
+E.g. `ssh permission denied (publickey)`
+3. The last time I was able to successfully connect to the server, if known